mauno-j-ronkko/sharkC64/docs/language/modules/initialization.md

 It cannot, however, return any value or take any parameters.
 It can only perform side effects.

+If a module has no initialization, the module initialization block is simply written as `end`.
+In other words, the source code of a module ends always with the keyword `end`.

 <br /><br />
 :leftwards_arrow_with_hook: [Back to index](../../index.md)